Improving Facade Parsing with Vision Transformers and Line Integration: Method

 \subsubsection{Instance Acquisition}

-Our objective is to identify windows as our target on the facade revision and incorporate prior knowledge to $G$ to refine their prediction.
+Our objective is to identify each facade element as our target on the facade revision and incorporate prior knowledge to $G$ to refine their prediction.
 Using the ViT model, we can generate a preliminary prediction mask $\hat{y}$, which provides a preliminary estimate.
-To isolate each individual window, we retain only the pixels within the region predicted as windows.
-Fig. \ref{Filtering} illustrates the subsequent steps in our process, where we employ erosion and dilation techniques to address noise and subtle connections between windows in the prediction.
-Then, we calculate the connected components (each window area) and split them into $B$ individual window masks demoted as $F = \{(\hat{\alpha}_{1b}, \hat{\beta}_{1b}, \hat{\alpha}_{2b}, \hat{\beta}_{2b}) \mid b=1,\dots, B\}$.
+To isolate each individual facade element, we retain only the pixels within the region predicted as a facade element.
+Figure \ref{Filtering} illustrates the subsequent steps in our process, where we employ erosion and dilation techniques to address noise and subtle connections between windows in the prediction.
+Then, we calculate the connected components for each element and split them into $B$ individual masks demoted as $F = \{(\hat{\alpha}_{1b}, \hat{\beta}_{1b}, \hat{\alpha}_{2b}, \hat{\beta}_{2b}) \mid b=1,\dots, B\}$.
 Each $b$ is also a quaternion, where the first and last two values are the coordinate of the minimum external rectangle $R = [r_{top}, r_{bottom}, r_{left}, r_{right}]$ (top, left, bottom, and right edge) for the mask, respectively.